 Getting New Jersey Back to Work

 There is no greater challenge facing families and businesses today than our nation’s struggling economy.
-And the American people know that “Job #1” for this Congress should be restoring growth and private sector job creation.
+And the American people know that “Job #1” for Congress should be restoring growth and private sector job creation.
 The Administration and Congress should be working aggressively together to find more effective ways to spur private sector job creation and opportunities.

 In turn, high taxes, uncertainty and red tape are discouraging the creation of new jobs!

 That’s important.
 Studies have indicated that since 1980 nearly all net new jobs have come from businesses that are less than five years old.
 In other words, they come from “start-ups” or entrepreneurs.